OpenAlex has cached full-text content for about 60 million works:

 "grobid_xml": "https://content.openalex.org/works/W1775749144.grobid-xml" }

-https://content.openalex.org/works/{work_id}.pdf is an addressable endpoint that resolves the work ID to the underlying archive object server-side.
 Filter your candidate set with has_content.pdf:true (available in the snapshot and the API; content_urls is API-only), then fetch each work by ID.
+This is convenient for small-to-medium sets, but at archive scale prefer the manifest above — the join is offline and costs nothing.

 Do not map work IDs to archive objects via locations[].pdf_url.
 That field is the original publisher URL, not the archive object — keying off it produces a lossy, inferred match.
-Use content_urls / the content endpoint instead.
+Use the manifest or the content endpoint instead.

 TEI XML quality and limitations